-Going back to your job after a long-term sickness absence (which is officially defined by the government as anything over 4 weeks 1) is a very positive step, and can even help your recovery.
-But it can also be a little daunting and it's normal to feel uncertain about it.
+Going back to your job after a long-term sickness absence (over four weeks 1) is a positive step, and can even help your recovery.
+But, it can also be a little daunting and it's normal to feel uncertain about returning to work.

 What’s a fit note?

-A fit note is a document from your doctor (either your hospital doctor or GP).
-It doesn't have to say that you’re 100% well; just that you're ready to return to work.
+A fit note is a document from either your hospital doctor or GP.
+It doesn't have to suggest that you’re 100% well; just that you're ready to return to work.

 Once you have your fit note, you have a medical basis for discussing how you’ll return to work with your employer.

 Your employer needs to make 'reasonable adjustments' 3 so that your health or disability doesn't disadvantage you at work.
 Some of the changes you can discuss with them include: